Volcanoes in Virginia

 Some diatremes include kimberlite "pipes" with diamonds that had formed deep at the crust-mantle boundary.
 Small kimberlite pipes has been found in Virginia near Mount Horeb Church (Rockbridge County) and Front Royal (Warren County).
 Five diamonds have been found in Virginia, but none of them can be associated with any source rock.5

 The trigger for the young Eocene eruptions in Virginia is unclear.
-It could have been caused by a "hotspot" similar to what created the Hawaiian Islands and now underlies Yellowtone National Park.
+It could have been caused by a "hotspot" similar to what created the Hawaiian Islands and now underlies Yellowstone National Park.
 The crust could have thinned and allowed hot magma to rise when a continental rift began to expand, perhaps associated with reactivation of the New Madrid fault in Missouri.

-Howebver, the temperature of the basalt at Mole Hill was roughly 1,400°C. Hot spot magma reaches above 1,500°C.
+However, the temperature of the basalt at Mole Hill was roughly 1,400°C. Hot spot magma reaches above 1,500°C.

 in the Eocene Epoch, Virginia was on the passive margin of the North American continent